On the Hasse Principle for conic bundles over even degree extensions: Introduction

 For arbitrary conic bundles we do not have such unconditional results, however, we can extend our prior results to conic bundles with more geometric singular fibers at the expense of assuming Schinzel's hypothesis as well as restricting to quadratic extensions.

 \begin{Theorem} Let $k$ be a number field and let $X \to \PP^1_k$ be a conic bundle.
-Assume Schinzel's hypothesis.
-Then, there exists an explicit finite set $S$ of quadratic extensions of $k$ such that for every quadratic extension $L/k \notin S$, then
+Then, there exists an explicit finite set $S$ of quadratic extensions of $k$ such that for every quadratic extension $L/k \notin S$, we have

 In particular, if $X$ has at most $5$ geometric singular fibers, or assuming Schinzel's hypothesis, then $X$ satisfies the Hasse principle over $L$. \end{Theorem}

 The set $S$ depends only on the closed points $P \in \PP^1_k$ over which $X$ has a singular fiber, together with the residues at such $P$ of the generic fiber $X_{\eta}$ considered as an element of $\Br(k(t))$.